Velocidex/velociraptor-docs/content/blog/2023/2023-02-13-release-notes-0.6.8/_index.md

 ---
 title: "Velociraptor 0.6.8 Release"
 description: |
-   Velociraptor Release 0.6.8 is now in release candidate status.
+   Velociraptor Release 0.6.8 is now LIVE.
    This post discusses some of the new features.

 tags: